ViscousTests/website/content/docs/understanding-the-world/what-to-believe.md

    hopes that others will find the model useful, and partially in the hopes that others will improve or soundly reject the model.
     - "Why Greatness Cannot be Planned" by Kenneth O. Stanley and Joel Lehman

+### "Experts"

+Some fields, like chess, can legitimately have experts - people who deeply understand the problem space and make predictions about it very accurately.
+Other fields are less amenable to this - see [_Complex Systems_]({{< relref "/docs/understanding-the-world/working-with-complex-systems.md" >}}).

 ### Belief Matrix